rogerbinns/jia-mini-python/doc/java.rst

 Additionally the method has to be implemented directly in the class.
 For example `toString` is not available in the above example.

+If you have multiple methods with the same name, declared public and implemented directly in the class (eg taking different numbers of arguments) then the one to be used is picked at random.
+No attempt is made to try and select a method based on number or type of arguments.

 Errors
 ******